Code-Institute-Submissions/Milestone-Project-1-UCFD/README.md

 apparent to me that with my current skill set and resources I would not be able to achieve the same standard as of those websites already out there as it would require technologies which I don’t have any knowledge of at present.
 However, I knew that I could use my skills in
 HTML and CSS to develop a static front end website that could provide the main aims that I want to deliver to my users.

+### Scope Plane

+After defining who my demographic were, I began to focus on exactly what my website was going to provide to its users.
+There are lots of features which could be added to the website of a football team so I knew it was crucial to narrow it down to a select few that would provide the best use to my key demographic.

+From the beginning I knew that I wanted to include a section that shows the results and upcoming fixtures as this tends to be the most common reason why a football fan visits their teams website.
+A news section that would enable users to keep up to date with what is going on with the club.
+A team section which shows the players and allows the user to learn more about them and I had thought about adding a shop section and a newsletter section.
+After much consideration I decided to just add a link to the FC Bayern München shop rather than create a whole page as it may have become too time consuming and also I decided that I would leave the news letter section to be added at a later date.

+### Structure Plane

+After deciding what features I wanted to include and what I wanted to leave out for the time being, I began to think about how I was going to structure these features to create a website that is easy and intuitive to use.
+I decided that the pages my website would contain would be
+Home, Fixtures, Results and Team.
+These are the key fundamentals of what I was wanting to provide to my users and this leaves me the option to add a shop and club news section in a future release.
+However my home page is going to include links to the shop and club news section of the real Bayern München website so my users aren’t missing out.